ShaneCurcuru/shaneslides/apachecon/WhoFundsFOSSFoundations-ComCode2024.md

 .left-column-equal[
 **Funding Sponsors**
-- First: **22** *Platinum*
+- First: **18** *Platinum*
 - Second: **27** *Gold*
-- Third: **614** *Silver*
+- Third: **590** *Silver*
 ]
 .right-column-equal[
 **Other Sponsors**
-- Academic: **4**
+- Academic: **5**
-- Community: **18**
+- Community: **20**
 - End User: **92**
 ]

 .bottomnote[book value?
-(USD) 42M]
+(USD) 39M]

 ???
 CNCF, which is a division of the Linux Foundation shows a couple of interesting differences.
 First, the sheer number of organizations listed as sponsoring: over 700 total.
-Plus, the presumed book value of those sponsorships: 42M.
+Plus, the presumed book value of those sponsorships: 39M (down from 42M just about a year ago).
 Note that various funding sponsors may well have different agreements, and also that other sponsors here likely have very little financial expectations vs. corporate sponsors.

 ---
 template: logorb